JamesBrownR/MeetingSurge/_posts/2026-01-25-why-auto-shop-not-growing.md

     - No reviews, or reviews from 2+ years ago<br>
     - Business shows as "Permanently closed" or "Temporarily closed"</p>
     <p><strong>Why this matters:</strong> If your Google Business Profile isn't claimed and complete, you're invisible to 76% of local searchers.
 Every day you wait is another day customers call someone else.</p>
     <p><strong>Next step if you failed:</strong> Claim your profile immediately.
 Go to google.com/business and follow the verification steps.
-Or if you need help optimizing it properly, check out <a href="/services/gbp-management">our GBP management service</a>.</p>
+Or if you need help optimizing it properly, check out <a href="/services/local-seo-marketing">our Local SEO service</a>.</p>

     <h2>Check #2: Search "Near Me" {60 Seconds}</h2>
     <p>Still in incognito mode on your phone, search for your main service plus "near me."
 Try "brake repair near me," "oil change near me," or "auto repair near me."</p>